tzbob/s-mt-frp/README.md

 ```
 Which indicates that;

-- the Echo program is available at http://localhost:8080/echo,
+- the Echo program is available at [http://localhost:8080/echo](http://localhost:8080/echo),
-- the GuestBook program is available at http://localhost:8080/guest,
+- the GuestBook program is available at [http://localhost:8080/guest](http://localhost:8080/guest),
-- the BasicChat program is available at http://localhost:8080/basicchat,
+- the BasicChat program is available at [http://localhost:8080/basicchat](http://localhost:8080/basicchat),
-- the Chat program is available at http://localhost:8080/chat.
+- the Chat program is available at [http://localhost:8080/chat](http://localhost:8080/chat).

 ## Layout

-The repository is split into **examples** and **core** containing framework and demo code.
+The repository is split into **examples** and **core** containing demo and framework code.

 ### Examples